tech-dipesh/Beat-Bridge/notes.md

-In JavaScript, document.documentElement is a fundamental property that refers to the root element of an HTML document.
+# In JavaScript, document.documentElement is a fundamental property that refers to the root element of an HTML document.
 This property provides a way to access and manipulate the entire HTML document structure.

-#for accessign a url of the page we can use: document.documentURI;
+#- for accesing a url of the page we can use: document.documentURI;

-Temporal Dead Zone (TDZ): Variables declared with let and const exist in a TDZ from the beginning of their scope until their declaration is processed.
+- Temporal Dead Zone (TDZ): Variables declared with let and const exist in a TDZ from the beginning of their scope until their declaration is processed.
 Any attempt to access them during this period results in a ReferenceError.

 # in given string the st.replaceAll(" ", ""), will remove all the space from the given string.